Hosting Over Tor Via Nginx

 In conclusion

 I hope this helps you on your self hosting and privacy journey.
-Learning about hosting Tor was fun for me and I’m stoked to see what kind of custom address I can come up with.
-As with everything, keep in mind that Tor is not bulletproof but can help immensely with privacy in our current system.
-Stay safe out there and as always, feel free to reach out if something doesn’t work.
+Stay safe out there and as always, feel free to reach out if some thing doesn’t work.
 Until next time.